ToshioCP/Gtk4-tutorial/src/sec10.src.md

 However, Ruby is really sophisticated and recommendable script language.

 - Rakefile controls the behavior of `rake`.
-- You can write any ruby code in Rakefile.
+- You can write any Ruby code in Rakefile.

 Rake has task and file task, which is similar to target, prerequisite and recipe in make.